- Buy XRP and 50+ other cryptos

 This is our quick guide to just one way to buy XRP.
 Compare some other options in the table below.

-XRP is available on an extensive range of cryptocurrency exchanges, including the following:
+XRP is available on an extensive range of cryptocurrency exchanges, including the following.
+Skip ahead to our curated list of top XRP exchanges.

 Unsure about the difference between Ripple and XRP?